Qualifying for Membership

 Full-Time Employees

-If you are hired as a full-time employee, membership with PSERS is mandatory.
-Members who work full-time contribute a percentage of their salary towards a retirement benefit from the first day of employment.
+Members who work full time must contribute a percentage of their salary toward a retirement benefit from the first day of employment.

 Part-Time Employees

-- Part-Time Hourly, you must work at least 500 hours to become eligible for membership.
+• Part-time hourly employees must work at least 500 hours in a school year to become eligible for membership.

-- Part-Time Per Diem, you must work at least 80 days to become eligible for membership.
+• Part-time per diem employees must work at least 80 days in a school year to become eligible for membership.

 Employer Participation with PSERS